 In terms of ease of use, the Aussie House Sitters website is extremely simple to navigate.
 The search function allows you to search house sits by location, date, house type, job details, sit length, pet type, and more.
 You can also set alerts based on your specific house sit search criteria.

-Best Long Term House Sitting Website in Australia: Mind a Home
+Second Best House Sitting Website in Australia: Mind a Home

 Like Aussie House Sitters, the Mind A Home website is easy to navigate and offers similar filtering abilities.
 Mind A Home offers the second-largest number of house sits in Australia and opportunities all over the country.